joemilbach/Weather-React/README.md

 # Local Weather Widget
-Get the current weather by zipcode or city ([Create React App](https://github.com/facebook/create-react-app)).
+Get the current weather by zipcode or city ([React App](https://github.com/facebook/create-react-app)).

 ### `yarn install`
 install all dependencies for a project.
 The dependencies are retrieved from your project’s `package.json` file, and stored in the `yarn.lock` file.